VitaliiAndreev/WarThunder_PresetRandomizer/README.md

 - Enabled battle ratings.

 Preset compositions are based on whether the main selected branch involves combined battles and which branches are enabled (except helicopters in Realistic or Simulator Battles where they require spawn points primarily earned by ground vehicles).

+### Randomisation algorithms
+The following algorithms can be chosen from:
+- Top-down (by category).
+Randomly selects toggled filter categories (branch, nation, battle rating) before selecting available vehicles.
+- Bottom-up (by vehicle).
+Randomly selects the main vehicle from those enabled by filters, building presets around it.

 ### GUI tips